 - 2007 Finest Kevin Durant Rookie Card Kevin Durant RC #71

 - 2007 Upper Deck Premier Autograph Jersey Kevin Durant Rookie Card /199 #101

 - 2007 Upper Deck Ultimate Collection Autograph Kevin Durant Rookie Card /150 #115

 - 2007 SP Rookie Threads Autograph Jersey Kevin Durant Rookie Card /99 #49

 - 2007 Topps Chrome Kevin Durant Rookie Card #131

 It isn’t hard to imagine Kevin Durant becoming a member of the Naismith Memorial Basketball Hall of Fame someday.
-He’s one of the most phenomenal scorers in the history of the game.
+He’s one of the most phenomenal scorers in the game’s history.
 In fact, he’s as close to a lock as someone can get.